 Merry Christmas, y’all. (and thanks again, Debbie :^)

-If you liked this post and would like to know when new projects & tutorials appear on Whatcha Workin’ On?, head over to the sidebar and subscribe.
-I’ll send you an email each time a new project or tutorial is posted!
+If you liked this post and would like to know when new projects & tutorials appear on Whatcha Workin’ On?, subscribe.
+When I post something new, I’ll send you an email (about once a week)!